NeuraiProject/neurai-rpc/neurai_methods.md

        }
        ,...
      ]
-2. "outputs"                               (object, required) a json object with outputs {
+2. "outputs"                               (object or array, required) outputs in object or ordered-array form {
        "address":                          (string, required) The destination neurai address.
                                                Each output must have a different address.